Why “Working From the Beach” Is the New Hustle Trap

 When women are told that freedom means working from a beach, what we’re really being told is that we need to be productive everywhere.
 That there’s no space for switching off.
 That if we aren’t using every moment, even on holiday, to get ahead, we’re somehow failing.

-The result of that?
+The result?
 More pressure, more guilt, and less joy.

-So, if the “dream” of working from a lounger leaves you feeling even more stressed, you’re not imagining it, and you’re definitely not alone.
+So, if the “dream” of working from a lounger leaves you feeling even more stressed, you’re not imagining it.

 The “CEO on the sand” narrative piles another layer onto this: be glamorous, be flexible, be free but don’t forget to stay visible, keep hustling, and never drop the ball.

-The problem isn’t ambition.
-Ambition is brilliant.
+Ambition isn’t the problem.
+Ambition is brilliant!
 The problem is that this glossy narrative stops us from building the very thing we crave: autonomy and true freedom.

 True freedom isn’t about where you’re sitting when you open your laptop.
 It’s about whether you can close it and walk away, without the stress or worry.